Small Languages, Big Models: A Study of Continual Training on Languages of Norway: Methodological comparisons

 We have conducted an initial comparative study of different training methods before settling on the pretraining process from \Cref{sec:method} and training NorMistral-11B.
 The results are presented in \Cref{tab:comparisons}, where different models are evaluated on a representative subset of available Norwegian benchmarks: extractive question answering (1-shot NorQuAD), binary sentence-level polarity classification (16-shot NoReC), world knowledge (0-shot NRK-Quiz-QA) and machine translation (16-shot English-to-Bokmål Tatoeba).

-\paragraph{Architectural choice} There are many promising improvements of the original GPT neural architecture \citep{Radford2018ImprovingLU} -- we considered two recent and well-studied architectures: BLOOM by \newcite{Scao2022BLOOMA1} and Llama by \newcite{Touvron2023LLaMAOA}, which is also used for training the Mistral models \citep{Jiang2023Mistral7}.
+\paragraph{Architectural choice} There are many promising improvements of the original GPT neural architecture \citep{Radford2018ImprovingLU} -- we considered two recent and well-studied architectures: BLOOM \citep{bigscience_workshop_2022} and Llama \citep{Touvron2023LLaMAOA}, which is also used for training the Mistral models \citep{Jiang2023Mistral7}.
 We adopted the training hyperparameters suggested by the respective papers and trained two models with 7 billion parameters on the same Norwegian corpus and with the same Norwegian tokenizer. \Cref{tab:comparisons} clearly shows that the Llama architecture is preferred for our training corpus and Norwegian benchmarks.

 \paragraph{From scratch vs. warm-starting} The central research question of this paper is how to train a good large language model for relatively small languages.
 Here we test our proposed three-stage continual pretraining and compare it against a model trained from scratch.
-For a fair comparison, we train two 7-billion-parameter models on the same corpus, and with the same architecture and tokenizer.
+For a fair comparison, we train two 7-billion-parameter models on the same Norwegian corpus (the Norwegian Colossal Corpus by \citealp{kummervold-etal-2021-operationalizing}), and with the same architecture and tokenizer.
 Note that we do not consider existing methods that do not adapt the subword vocabulary -- like simple continual training or adapter tuning \citep{yong-etal-2023-bloom} -- because they necessarily lead to inefficient inference (\Cref{tab:tokenizers}).
 The results in \Cref{tab:comparisons} demonstrate that the knowledge transfer from an English-centric model works and the model is able to be adapted to new languages.

 \paragraph{Hybrid masked-causal modeling}

 Interestingly, we do not observe an overall increase in performance after training with the `dual' training objective, as opposed to the observations by \citet{gptbert}.
 However, we believe that this can be explained by continued training -- the hybrid masked-causal training is used for a negligable number of steps compared to the fully-causal pretraining of the base Mistral model.